Read the documentation: gloe.ideos.com.br

 @transformer

-def extract_request_role(req: Request) -> str:
+def extract_request_id(req: Request) -> int:

 # your logic goes here

 You can connect many transformers using the right shift operator, just like the above example.
-When the argument of the >> is a tuple, you are creating branches.
+When the argument of >> is a tuple, you are creating branches using the default parallel gateway.

-Learn more about creating transformers and pipelines.
+Learn more about creating transformers, pipelines, and gateways.

 Maintainance

-send_promotion = (
+get_user_recommendations = (

-extract_request_role >>
+extract_request_id >>

-get_users >> (
+get_user_by_id >> (

 ) >>